Lin-Jamie-Lan/first_pipeline/README.md

 schema/ for schema validation.

 2. codebase/:
-Contains the core job classes (BaseJob, FullReplaceJob, MergeJob).
+Contains the core job classes (BaseJob, FullReplaceJob, MergeJob, Transform).

 Depends on:
 utils/ for utility functions.
 database/ for SQLite operations.

+3. utils/:
-3. utils/: Contains utility functions for file handling and schema validation.
+Contains utility functions for file handling and schema validation, eg: read_csv, write_json, validate_schema

 Used by:
 codebase/ for common functionality.